Sohailkhan55/WeatherReport/README.md

-# WeatherReport
+# Weather App
-I developed a simple Weather App using Node.js, Express, and OpenWeatherMap API.
-This application fetches real-time weather data for any location worldwide.
-Users can easily search for a location and view current weather conditions.
+I created a user-friendly Weather Application utilizing Node.js, Express, and the OpenWeatherMap API.
+This innovative tool provides up-to-date weather information for any place on the globe, making it simple for users to find and access current weather conditions.

-# Key Technologies Used:
+# Core Technologies Utilized:
-Node.js: Backend JavaScript runtime
+- Node.js: The backend JavaScript runtime powering the application.
-Express: Web application framework for Node.js OpenWeatherMap API: Integration for weather data retrieval
+- Express: A Node.js web application framework for seamless development.
+- OpenWeatherMap API: Integrated for retrieving comprehensive weather data.
-Git: Version control and collaboration
+- Git: Employed for version control and team collaboration.

-# Required environment variables
-API_KEY=yourapikey
+# Necessary Environment Variables
+To utilize this app, you must set the following environment variable:
+- API_KEY: Your personal API key for accessing weather data.